 ETFs vs index funds

 Something that can get confusing for investors is the distinction between ETFs and index funds.

 The main reason for that is the terms are often used interchangeably when talking about index-tracking ETFs.

 But there is actually a distinction between them.
 Index funds are pooled funds which lots of investors contribute to.

-Like an index ETF, their goal is to track the performance of an index, like the FTSE 100 or the S&P 500.
+Like an index ETF, their goal is to track the performance of an index, like the S&P 500.